sofusalbertsen/jenkins-micronaut/labs/02-editing-your-pipeline.md

 ## Building on different machines

-Having differnet types of hardware to run your pipeline is common.
+Having different types of hardware to run your pipeline on is common.
 Some things can be done on inexpensive low performance hardware, while other things require extra ram, or a specific piece of hardware to be run on.

 This is achieved by agent labels depicting which of the agents this particular step should be run on.

-When we transfer our job from one agent to another, then we usually also need to
+When we transfer our job from one agent to another, then we usually also need to transfer our repository data along with other allready made binaries.

 ### Tasks

 Agents
 Stash and unstash

+## Test reporting

 * post steps
+* test reports

+## Environment variables and credentials

 * credentials
 * env variable
-* test reports